 A little piece of irony: even though I work in college counseling, I never actually used a counselor.
 In fact, I flat-out refused when my dad asked me to see a college counselor in my senior year of high school.
-I was a very strong-willed, confident sixteen-year-old and I thought – what could some college counselor tell me that I didn’t already know?
+I was a very strong-willed, confident sixteen-year-old.
+I thought – what could some college counselor tell me that I didn’t already know?

 Turns out, a lot.
 Here are a few mistakes I made in my application journey that college counseling could have helped me avoid.